xynree/notes/books/About Face The Essentials of Interaction Design/3 - Interaction Details/21_Design Details.md

 - If something is worth saying with a dialog, it's worth ensuring that the user definitely gets the message
 - Transitory notifications should never be used in the role of error reporting or for confirmation
 - We should aim to remove bulletin dialogs in favor of more helpful interaciton patterns

+## Managing property and function dialogs

+- Function dialogs can easily become crowded with controls, options, etc

+### Tabbed Dialogs

+- Longrunning standard
+- Allows app objects with many properties to have rich property dialogs
+- Tabs must have meaningful rational for being together
+- Tabs in a dialog should be organized to provide increased depth or increased breadth on a well-defined topic
+- Stacked tabs: having many different tabs for functions
+- Stacked tabs illustrate the axiom of UI design: all idioms have practical limits
+  - Better alternative: use several separate dialogs with fewer tabs on each

+### Expanding Dialogs

+- Dialogs unfold to expose more controls
+- Dialog shows a button marked More or uses a downpointing arrow icon that toggles when dialog has been expanded
+- Usually a good idea for dialogs to remember what mode it was used in the last time it was invoked

+### Cascading dialogs

+- Idiom where controls (usually pushbuttons) in one dialog summon another dialog in a hierarchical pile
+- Not used much anymore
+- Hard to know what is going on with cascading dialogs

+## Eliminating Errors, Alerts and Confirmations

+- Bulletin dialogs represent often problematic digital product interactions
+- In many cases button dialogs can be replaced with other interactions

+### Error Dialogs

+- Often historically misused, poorly written, unhelpful, rude

+What's Wrong with Error Dialogs?

+- Users don't need to be told they've made an error